Social Icons

 Directed by Byron Howard and Rich Moore

-Zootopia is an animated movie with a story fit for young ones and appropriate for adults alike.
-With a story focusing on prejudice and stereotype, Zootopia shows how prejudice and stereotype can impede our reason as we watch this fast-paced, top-notch animation that you cannot help but love.
+Zootopia is an animated movie with a story that’s perfect for kids and equally appropriate for adults.
+With a focus on prejudice and stereotypes, Zootopia shows how these issues can cloud our judgment, all wrapped up in a fast-paced, top-notch animation that’s impossible not to love.

-Disney has lately dominated the animation scene over their combo with their sister company Pixar to deliver stories and animations that will leave you running back for seconds with the kids.
+Lately, Disney has dominated the animation scene, especially with its collaboration with sister company Pixar, delivering stories and visuals that leave you eager to come back for more with the kids.

-The animation in this movie was fluid and the movie’s depiction of each animal was amazing, I guess many would have seen the trailer which showed the sloth named Flash attending to Hopps and Nick, the scene is such a classic I found myself on YouTube after watching the movie to get another view.
+The animation in this movie is fluid, and the depiction of each animal is amazing.
+I’m sure many have seen the trailer featuring the sloth named Flash assisting Hopps and Nick.
+That scene is such a classic that I found myself on YouTube after the movie, rewatching it for another laugh.

-Packing more laughs than an average animation should, Zootopia also has a message for you:
+Packing more humor than your average animation, Zootopia also delivers a powerful message:

-Keep believing in yourself when nobody else will and be a doer not a viewer.
-Another message from the movie I truly admired was when Hopp refused to see her current position as a meter-maid as a step down from her dream, she made sure she was the best meter-maid there was and when an opportunity made itself available to do more she did.
+Keep believing in yourself, even when nobody else does, and be a doer, not just a viewer.
+Another message I truly admired was how Hopps refused to see her role as a meter maid as a step down from her dream.
+She made sure she was the best meter maid there was, and when an opportunity arose to do more, she seized it.

-Zootopia is a place in a world of anthropomorphic mammals, Judy Hopp has always dreamed of being an officer of the law, even though rabbits are not considered suited for the job.
-She passed her classes and started off in Zootopia as a meter-maid, there she made an acquaintance of a fox named Nick.
-When the opportunity presented herself, Hopp got herself assigned to a case of the missing Mr. Otterton.
+Zootopia is a city in a world of anthropomorphic mammals.
+Judy Hopps has always dreamed of becoming a police officer, even though rabbits aren’t considered suited for the job.
+She aced her training and started off in Zootopia as a meter maid, where she met a fox named Nick.
+When the chance to prove herself came, Hopps got assigned to a missing otter case, Mr. Otterton.

-Breaking box-office records for animation in different countries like China, the movie's three-day opening was the largest ever for Walt Disney Animation Studios.
+Breaking box-office records for animations in countries like China, the movie’s three-day opening was the largest ever for Walt Disney Animation Studios.
+It currently holds a 99% approval rating on Rotten Tomatoes.
+If you haven’t seen this movie yet this Easter, I highly recommend watching it with the kids before the break ends.

 Batman v Superman: Dawn of Justice (2016)